kiboschool/course-programming-1/src/lessons/loops/for-loops.md

 # For loops

-We often want code to run again and again, until it’s time to stop.
 We learned that a `while` loop is a great tool when you know the stopping condition.

 In this section we will explore a second tool for repeating code: the `for` loop.
 A `for` loop is a good fit when we want to run a block of code a definite number of times, or when we want to iterate over list of things.